Jan Verbesselt, Loïc Dutrieux and Dainius Masiliūnas

 Package installation and creating new directories

 To code efficiently, we use packages that contain ready-made features for specific applications.
-The relevant packages must first be installed before using their features.
+The relevant packages must first be installed before being able to use their features.
 In this tutorial, we will be using the terra and sf packages.
 We can therefore go ahead and install them now.

 # Check for the terra and sf packages and install if missing